Managing Bids & Negotiating Prices

 - All suppliers should receive identical copies of your bid documents and any subsequent changes.

-- Sometimes it may be more cost effective to use WHOI's own assets to manufacture an item or perform a service.
-Whenever practical, every effort should be made to include our internal shops and departments in the bidding process.
+- Whenever practical, every effort should be made to include our internal shops and departments in the bidding process.

-- If the bid is quite complicated and will generate a host of questions or require a site visit from the suppliers before they can bid, it may be most expedient to hold a pre-bid meeting with all parties present.
+- If the bid is quite complicated it may generate a host of questions or require a site visit from the suppliers before they can bid.

 - All bids are confidential and should not be used as a bargaining tool among suppliers.